Spikeify/spikeify-cron/README.md

 # spikeify-cron
-A Cron built on top of spikeify
+A Cron built on top of Spikeify